Eurovision Song Contest 2017: Argument for using pre-recorded vocals live

-Norsk rikskringkasting (NRK) had discussions with the EBU regarding the abolition of the rule prohibiting pre-recorded vocals during live performances at the contest.
-Such a rule is intended to guarantee the authenticity of live performances.
-The discussion stems from when Norwegian representative Jowst stated his displeasure at the rule in an interview on 24 March, in reference to the sampling technique of chopped vocals in his song "Grab the Moment" which cannot be attributed in the live performance.
+The Norwegian broadcaster NRK discussed with the EBU the possibility of abolishing the rule prohibiting pre-recorded vocals.
+The rule is intended to guarantee authenticity of live performances.
+The discussion stemmed from when its representative Jowst stated his displeasure at the rule on 24 March, in reference to the sampling technique of chopped vocals in his song "Grab the Moment" which cannot be replicated in a live performance.